 How much does it cost?

 Trainees are charged just $80 for the 8 week training program and 3 months of job placement support - that's 5 months of services!
-This fee is for the entirety of the program and the cost of certification is taken care of.
+This fee is for the entirety of the program and the cost of certification is taken care of by Create Common Good.

 Trainees may pay their fee in whole or work out a payment plan.
 If you have any concerns or questions about this please reach out to us- we don't want this to stop you from pursuing the program- and we can figure out another solution!